 Many vegetables can be fermented to enhance their flavour and help release nutrients for absorption by the body.
 Delicious options include cabbage, radishes, soybeans, and green tea.
 Whole Earth & Sea Fermented Organic Protein & Greens contains a wide range of 100% fermented plant-based ingredients.
 It is a certified organic formula that contains 21 g of vegan protein per serving.

 No plant source provides all 20 amino acids that the body uses to build the proteins needed for bone, muscle, cartilage, blood, skin, hair, nails, enzymes, and hormones.
 To get all of the essential amino acids in the right proportion, you need to eat complementary sources of plant protein in the right combinations.
-Natural Factors Vegan Protein is a blend of 100% natural plant proteins derived from:
+VegiDay Raw Organic 100% Plant-Based Protein is a blend of 100% natural plant proteins derived from:

 - Organic sprouted brown rice

-Each delicious Vanilla Bean or Double Chocolate flavoured serving contains 22 g of protein and all of the essential amino acids, including high concentrations of the three important branched-chain amino acids L-leucine, L-isoleucine, and L-valine.
+Each delicious Decadent Chocolate, French Vanilla, Very Berry, or Natural Unflavored serving contains 20 g of protein and all of the essential amino acids, including high concentrations of the three important branched-chain amino acids L-leucine, L-isoleucine, and L-valine.

 Over time, your eating habits can have a significant impact on your health – either improving or worsening your physical and mental well-being.
 Research shows that a whole food, plant-based diet can improve health in a variety of ways.
 It’s one of the easiest and most delicious ways to support a healthy life.*

 American Association for the Advancement of Science (AAAS).
 New research reveals benefits of a vegetarian diet.
 Available from: https://www.eurekalert.org/pub_releases/2018-06/n2-nrr053118.php [Accessed 24th February 2019].